neonnnnn/nimfm/README.md

 [![Actions Status](https://github.com/neonnnnn/nimfm/workflows/Build/badge.svg)](https://github.com/neonnnnn/nimfm/actions)

-Factorization machines (FMs)[1, 2] are machine learning models using second-order feature combinations (e.g., x1 * x2, x2 * x5) efficiently.
+Factorization machines (FMs)[1,2] are machine learning models using second-order feature combinations (e.g., x1 * x2, x2 * x5) efficiently.

 nimfm provides

  - Not-only second-order but also higher-order factorization machines [3].
  - Coordinate descent (a.k.a alternative least squares) solver.
- - Stochastic gradient descent solver with some step-size scheduling methods [4].
- - AdaGrad solver [5].
+ - Stochastic gradient descent solver with some step-size scheduling methods [4] and AdaGrad solver [5].
  - Greedy coordinate descent [6] and Hazan's (Frank-Wolfe) algorithm [7] (with some heuristics) solvers for convex factorization machines.
  - Some sparse regularizers [8,9,10,11] for feature selection and feature interaction selection, and various optimizers for such regularizers [11,12,13,14].
+ - Field-aware factorization machines [15] and AdaGrad/SGD solver for them.
  - Various loss functions: Squared, Huber, SquaredHinge, and Logistic.
  - Binary file for end users.

 ## Data format
+### For `FactorizationMachine` and `ConvexFactorizationMachine`
 nimfm uses its own data type for datasets, `CSRDataset` and `CSCDataset`, and provides procs for loading **[libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/)/[svmlight](http://svmlight.joachims.org/) format** file as such datasets.
 `CSRDataset` is for `SGD`, `Adagrad`, `PSGD`, `Katyusha`, `PGD`, `MBPSGD`, `FISTA` and `NMAPGD` solvers.
 `CSCDataset` is for `CD`, `GreedyCD`, `Hazan`, `PCD`, and `PBCD` solvers.